Spend your summer on science and engineering

 Our program has been going strong for more than 15 years.
 Watch this video of a previous cohort to get a sense of the SESUR experience at Stanford Earth.

-See the List of projects proposed by faculty in the School of Earth, Energy & Environmental Sciences (Stanford Earth) looking for summer undergraduate researchers.
+See the list of projects proposedby faculty looking for undergraduate researchers.
 Each year these range from subjects as climate change effects on coral reefs to measuring the trajectory of mammal size growth.
 Remember, you are NOT limited to only the posted projects.
 We encourage you to reach out directly to faculty if you are interested in their research.

 Find a faculty sponsor